Practical advice for living in Portugal

 We want you to have the best time in Portugal.

 So we have prepared a list of practical questions that may arise throughout your stay in the country.
-Go ahead, can refer to responses on any questions you might have.

 How much does living in Portugal costs?